Mar 7, 2024 | Concentration Camp

 When it comes to understanding the atrocities of Nazi Germany, it’s impossible to ignore the role that concentration camps played.
 One of the most infamous among these camps was Sachsenhausen, which served as a symbol of terror and oppression during World War II.
 In this article, we will delve into the history of Sachsenhausen, its purpose, and the legacy it carries to this day.

 Sachsenhausen was opened back in 1936 as an experimental camp to set an example , and which was planned to be used for propaganda.
-It was conveniently established only beyond Berlin to ensure that those elite nazi individuals and visitors from other nations could easily access it.
+It was conveniently established just outside Berlin.
+This location ensured that elite Nazi individuals and visitors from other nations could easily access it.
 It was also the first camp to set the tone to other concentration camps that were built in future.

 At its core, Sachsenhausen was designed to perform three main functions: